Wiferpagri/Ecommerce-Customer-Churn-Prediction/README.md

 # Ecommerce Customer Churn Prediction

 ## Overview
-This project aims to [brief description of the project objectives and goals].
-The main focus is to [describe the main focus, e.g., analyze a specific dataset, build a predictive model, perform data visualization, etc.].
+This project aims to predict customer churn from an ecommerce.
+The main focus is to build a predictive model that with high accuracy and avoiding overfitting.
 The project leverages various data science techniques including data cleaning, exploratory data analysis (EDA), feature engineering, and machine learning.

 ## Table of Contents
 - [Installation](#installation)